angular/dgeni/NOTES.md

 ng/$http#methods_head
 ```

-### Relative Names
+### Links to Code
-Links can reference code relatively if they are in the same module and so on.
-With this scheme
+Since we have all the documents in a single collection during processing, we can do clever matching
-it is easy to achieve this.
-Assume that we are looking at the `ngClass` directive, which is in the
+of links against code names.
+This means that you only have to provide enough of a components id to
-`ng` module, the id of this component is `module:ng.directive:ngClass`.
-In order to reference the
+identify it unambiguously relative to other components in the collection.
-`ngShow` directive from here we can use any of:
+For example, in the AngularJS code we can refer to many components simply by their "name":

 ```
 ngShow
-directive:ngShow
+$route
-module:ng.directive:ngShow
+ngSanitize
 ```

-To reference a filter from the same page we would need to specify the filter type as a minimum:
+But were there is ambiguity we need to add progressively more information:

 ```
-filter:currency
+ngMock:$log
-module:ng.filter:currency
+ngMockE2E:$httpBackend
 ```